Skip to content

 Network Segmentation as the Foundation for Zero Trust

 Network segmentation is the architectural starting point for zero trust security.
 Legacy perimeter models granted broad trust to any traffic that made it inside the network boundary.
-Zero trust eliminates that assumption — requiring verification of every user, device, and connection regardless of network location or how access was obtained.
+Zero trust eliminates that assumption, requiring verification of every user, device, and connection regardless of network location.

 Segmentation establishes the isolated zones that zero trust policies govern.
 You cannot enforce per-workload identity-based access policies without first isolating workloads into defined segments.
-Organizations mature along a clear spectrum: VLANs and firewall rules establish the foundation; software-defined microsegmentation with identity-aware policy enforcement reaches a fully realized zero trust architecture.
+Organizations typically mature along a clear progression: VLANs and firewall rules establish the foundation, and software-defined microsegmentation with identity-aware policy enforcement advances toward a fully realized zero trust architecture.

 Get Your Free Network Security Evaluation

-Our security experts will assess your current network architecture and provide a detailed segmentation roadmap tailored to your compliance requirements.
+Our experts will evaluate your current network architecture, identify segmentation gaps, and provide actionable recommendations for your specific compliance requirements.

 Frequently Asked Questions